0k/shyaml/README.rst

                   mode will prevent the writing of an error message on standard error.
                   (Default: no quiet mode)

+        --file FILE
+                  Read from FILE
+                  (Default: read from stdin)

         -L, --line-buffer
                   Force parsing stdin line by line allowing to process